 Meditation is not peace or relaxation

 Thinking along the same lines, some people expect meditation to bring peace and harmony into their lives.
-Certainly it could and it would, if you do it that way, but you should not mistake such peace with meditation itself.
-The peace one experiences from meditation practice is owed to with the effect called “relaxation response”, where one’s mind will relax as a result of mediation (but only afterwards).
-Being more reassured about ourselves, as meditation can make us feel, is also a great way of relieving stress, which often comes form self-doubt.
+Certainly, it could and it would, if you do it that way, but you should not mistake such peace with meditation itself.
+The peace one experiences from meditation practice are owed to with the effect called “relaxation response”, where one’s mind will relax as a result of mediation (but only afterwards).
+Being more reassured about ourselves, as meditation can make us feel, is also a great way of relieving stress, which often comes from self-doubt.

 If you now think “But you need to sit/lay down, close your eyes, or do other such things to meditate, or follow a certain pattern, repeat a mantra, etc.”, you should keep reading.
 Those are all methods of meditation, but not necessarily meditation itself.

 After having read so many words about what it was not, you must be wondering where this all is going.
 But have you not already learned more about meditation by just knowing what it is not, or not only?
 Your patience will, of course, pay off.
 You can treat this long reading as a test of your ability to focus.
 If you are still reading, you are doing something right (and the text is not that boring after all).